The Uggs Celebs Can't Stop Wearing -- Shop the Styles on Sale

-Get The Uggs Celebs Can't Stop Wearing at the Nordstrom Anniversary Sale
+The Uggs Celebs Can't Stop Wearing Are on Sale at the Nordstrom Anniversary Sale

 UGGs have made a name for themselves with the iconic shearling boot, but there's another style from the brand that has become ultra-popular.
 The Fluff Yeah slides -- the cozy, plush slipper-and-sandal combination -- have been spotted all over TikTok and Instagram, and celebs are big fans of the statement-making shoes, too.
-Plus, we found the Fluff Yeah slides on sale during the Nordstrom Anniversary Sale.
-(Some styles are also available on Amazon.)
+Plus, we found the Fluff Yeah slides on sale during the 2021 Nordstrom Anniversary Sale.
+(The sale is now open to all shoppers now through August 8.)

-Right now, every Nordy Club member can shop the deals before the sale opens to all on July 28 through Aug.
-8. If you're not already a Nordstrom cardholder, sign up for a Nordstrom credit card today!
-As a freshly anointed Nordstrom card member, you can use the new card on the same day and get a $60 Bonus Note to use on a future purchase.

 The Fluff Yeah slides are truly everywhere.
 In fact, the cozy shoes from UGGs made their way to the Oscars after parties thanks to actress Andra Day.
 After a full night of paying homage to Billie Holiday's love of lingerie by wearing a skin-baring gold Vera Wang dress, the The United States vs. Billie Holiday star paired her gown with the stylish yet comfy slides.
 Leave it to these UGGs to rise to this red-carpet level occasion.